crittelmeyer/synth/CONTRIBUTING.md

 * Develop in a topic branch, not master
 * Squash your commits

-### Linting
+### Linting, Testing, Flow:Check-ing

-Please check your code using `npm run lint` before submitting your pull requests, as the CI build will fail if `eslint` fails.
+Please check your code using `npm run lint`, `npm run test`, and `npm run flow:check` before submitting your pull requests, as the CI build will fail if any of these fail.

 ### Commit Message Format